A fish out of water – Captain Erik Alfort

 The early sources

 Erik Alfort eventually rose to the rank of captain in the Karlskrona-based navy.
-As he grew old and found that his naval days were long gone, he started to feel the indignity of being marooned in a mansion as a maladjusted naval captain with a noblewoman for a wife and never having been ennobled himself.
-He therefore wrote a letter to the authorities requesting that his accomplishments be rewarded with a nobility.
+As he grew old and found that his naval days were gone, he started to feel the indignity of being marooned in a mansion as a maladjusted naval captain with a noblewoman for a wife and never having acquired noble rank himself.
+He therefore wrote a letter to the authorities requesting that his accomplishments be rewarded with a title.
 He pointed out the fact that he had:

 …allt sedan sin barndom i 32 år eller från 1675 intill 1707 varit i tjänst uti militären till sjöss så borta hos främmande makter och potentater som här hemma.

 …ever since his childhood for 32 years or from 1675 to 1707 served in the military at sea abroad among foreign powers and potentates as well as in [his] home country.

 According to this statement, then, Erik had served from the age of 15, in 1675.
 The first 10 years he seems to have spent ’among foreign powers’, perhaps in the English, French or Dutch navy.
 He was definitely given permission to travel abroad on several occasions from 1692 to 1702, but we do not know where he went.
 Serving in a foreign navy was a common thing for young naval officers to do at the time.
 It was a way to learn the ropes as a kind of military exchange student before making a career at home.
 Usually, people would sign up as volunteers in Sweden and then after some initial education and an examination they would be allowed to take time off to spend some time abroad.
 Erik does not seem to have volunteered in the Swedish navy until 1685, however.
 This makes one wonder whether he specifically wanted to serve abroad, perhaps in the English navy.
 It is just as likely, however, that he joined either the French or the Dutch navy during the Franco-Dutch war 1672-1678, in which both England and Sweden were also involved.